 Greek-Canadian soprano Andromahi Raptis has been hailed as “a name to remember” (Toute la Culture).
-Currently an ensemble member at the Staatstheater Nürnberg, she will sing Despina (Così fan tutte) and Atalanta (Xerxes), Tangolita (Ball im Savoy) as well as the first soprano in Rihm’s Jakob Lenz.
+As a current ensemble member at Staatstheater Nürnberg, she has sung Despina (Così fan tutte), Atalanta (Xerxes), Tangolita (Ball im Savoy) as well as the first soprano in Rihm’s Jakob Lenz.
 Next season she will take the stage as Maria (West Side Story), Musetta (La Bohème), Sophie (Die Weiße Rose), Thibault (Don Carlos) and Niece (Peter Grimes).
-Andromahi recently debuted in two world premieres last season, at the Komische Oper Berlin as the Rooster in the children’s opera Die Bremer Stadtmusikanten and at the Staatsoper Hamburg as Elisabeth in Jan Dvořák’s Frankenstein, for which she was praised as “a discovery” (Das Opernmagazin).
+Andromahi recently debuted in two world premieres, at the Komische Oper Berlin as the Rooster in the children’s opera Die Bremer Stadtmusikanten and at the Staatsoper Hamburg as Elisabeth in Jan Dvořák’s Frankenstein, for which she was praised as “a discovery” (Das Opernmagazin).

 Fascinated by contemporary music, Andromahi has premiered several new works, such as Oriol Cruxient’s Manifest with the Bayerische Rundfunk Orchester under the baton of Ulf Schirmer as well as Konstantia Gourzi’s Eros with the Bayerische Staatsorchester.
-In 2014, she sang the Soprano in Claude Vivier’s Kopernikus with the Münchener Biennale International Contemporary Music Theater Festival.
+She sang the Soprano in Claude Vivier’s Kopernikus with the 2014 Münchener Biennale International Contemporary Music Theater Festival.
 In 2019, she was awarded second prize at the 11th International Hilde Zadek Voice Competition, which emphasises 21st century opera.

-In the concert realm, Andromahi has been heard as the first soprano in Mozart’s Mass in C Minor with the Schwäbischer Oratorienchor and in Orff’s Carmina Burana with the Daimler Orchester in Munich.
-She also enriched her connection to German art song at the Franz Schubert Institut in 2012.
+In the concert realm, Andromahi has been heard as the first soprano in Mozart’s Mass in C Minor with the Schwäbischer Oratorienchor and in Orff’s Carmina Burana with the Daimler Orchester.
+She also enriched her connection to German art song at the Franz-Schubert-Institut in 2012.